Strattera is a brand-name oral capsule prescribed for attention deficit hyperactivity disorder (ADHD). Strattera contains the active drug atomoxetine.

-Strattera is also FDA-approved to treat ADHD in children ages 6 years and older.
-In this age group, the dosage of Strattera depends on the child’s body weight in kilograms (kg).
+Strattera is approved to treat ADHD in children ages 6 years and older as well as in adults.
+In children, the dosage of Strattera depends on the child’s body weight in kilograms (kg).
 One kg is about 2.2 pounds (lb).

 The starting dose of Strattera for children who weigh 70 kg or less is 0.5 mg per kg of body weight (mg/kg).
 This starting dose is taken once daily in the morning.

 After at least 3 days, the doctor will likely increase the dose to the recommended dosage of 1.2 mg/kg per day.
 Your child will take the drug either as a single dose in the morning or as two divided doses.
 (A divided dose is one dose in the morning and one in the late afternoon or early evening.)
 Your child’s doctor will recommend the dosage schedule that’s right for them.

 In some cases, a doctor may further increase the dosage.
 The maximum daily dosage of Strattera in children who weigh up to 70 kg is 1.4 mg/kg per day or 100 mg per day, whichever is less.

 Here’s an example of the usual dosing of Strattera for a child age 8 years who weighs 35 kg (about 77 lb):

 - a starting dose of 0.5 mg/kg: 18 mg once daily in the morning

 - after at least 3 days, the child’s dosage increases to the recommended dose of 1.2 mg/kg: 40 mg once daily in the morning